C++ Classes And Objects - C++ Programming Tutorial

 Objects as Function Arguments

-If we need to pass an object to a function in C++, we may pass the object in the same manner as we pass any other primitive data.
-We only need to define the object in the function's argument and call the function.
+If there is a necessity to transmit an object to a function in C++, the object can be transmitted in a similar manner as primitive data types.
+It involves specifying the object in the function's parameter and then invoking the function.

 Syntax: